 Jean Morris Trumbauer directs the D.Min.
 Program.
 She is the main facilitator-instructor for D.Min. seminars and is assisted in some of the seminars by members of the United faculty.
 Jean has a Master of Arts in Religious Studies (’83) and a Doctor of Ministry degree (’95) from United.

 Who works with students on their thesis projects?

 After you have been nominated to candidacy and are ready to begin your thesis, a thesis advisor will be appointed, as well as a first and second reader.
 The thesis advisor will be your primary guide to write the thesis.
-The readers approve the thesis proposal, read and evaluate the final manuscript, and conduct the oral examination.
+The readers approve the thesis proposal, read and evaluate the final manuscript and conduct the oral examination.
 They are usually drawn from the United regular faculty.
-The director of the D.Min. program facilitates Seminar 4 and the Thesis Preparation Seminar and is often involved in the earliest conversations about the theses.
+The director of the D.Min.
+Program facilitates Seminar 4 (DM350, the Thesis Preparation Seminar) and is often involved in the earliest conversations about the theses.